 I'm back, and immediately the words of Omni 1:26 come into my mind:

-, and partake of his salvation, and the power of his redemption.
+26 And now, my beloved brethren, I would that ye should come unto Christ, who is the Holy One of Israel, and partake of his salvation, and the power of his redemption.
 Yea, come unto him, and offer your whole souls as an offering unto him, and continue in fasting and praying, and endure to the end; and as the Lord liveth ye will be saved.
 (Omni 1:26)

 This is the whole answer (for me at least) in one verse, in 63 words.
 This is the whole solution to how to have your heart changed.
 It is changed by Him once you have given your whole soul (body and heart and mind, life and will) unto Him.
 It takes giving Him permission to be in charge of your heart.
 It means letting Him flip the switch in your heart and set it in the “off” position towards your weaknesses.
 In my case that is toward overeating generally and eating refined carbs (junk food) specifically.
 It is also toward unwise spending.
 I do a fair share of that unless I allow Him to flip that switch.